Wolfram & Mathematica

 [NtbkSec] Wolfram Language & System Documentation Center: Notebook Security

-[MathUnins] How do I uninstall Mathematica?
-Available at https://support.wolfram.com/12473
+[WolfUnins] How do I uninstall Wolfram?

-[WolfAUP] Wolfram Account & User Portal
+[WolfAUP] Wolfram Account (the Wolfram User Portal has been terminated)

 [MathSupp] Mathematica Support.
 A very useful source of information.